-The largest sector in the Breede-Gouritz WMA is the agriculture and processing sector which contributes 23.2% to the GGP.
-The region as a whole is quite significantly dependant on the agricultural economy which provides 58% of jobs to the rural poor.
+The largest sector in the Breede, Olifants and Gouritz areas are the agriculture and processing sector which contributes 23.2% to the GGP.
+The region is quite significantly dependant on the agricultural economy which provides 58% of jobs to the rural poor.
 Once the associated manufacturing, construction and services are considered, an even larger proportion of the economy appears to be dependent on the agricultural sector.
-Trade and accommodation is the second largest sector of the economy in the WMA.
-This is related to the coastal residential retirement and tourism.
+Trade and accommodation are the second largest sector of the economy in these areas, related to coastal residential retirement and tourism.